InnovativeInventor/InnovativeInventor/README.md

 ### ➕ Misc
 - **[node-kayles](https://github.com/InnovativeInventor/node-kayles)** Calculations and generalizations for [Node-Kayles](https://cs.uwaterloo.ca/journals/JIS/VOL23/Wong/wong24.pdf)/[non attacking queens problem](https://www.maa.org/sites/default/files/may_2006_-_noon55524.pdf) in combinatorial game theory.
 Uses a generalized node-contraction algorithm to achieve improvements over previous calculations in the literature.
 Written in Rust!

-- **[housing-optimization](https://github.com/ChoateProgrammingUnion/housing-optimization)** Optimizing and automating the dorm housing allocation system with Markov Chain Monte Carlo and constraint optimizer techniques with the goal of replacing the current lottery-based housing allocation system.

 - **[pcompress](https://github.com/InnovativeInventor/pcompress)** Highly efficient compression of districting plans for speeding up gerrymandering research and improving reproducibility.
 An ergonomic tool meant as a drop-in, faster alternative to standard [GerryChain](https://github.com/mggg/GerryChain) analysis.

 - **[geocompose](https://github.com/InnovativeInventor/geocompose)** A library for representing geographical regions as a set of addresses.
 Intended for use in processing data products for redistricting and calculating precinct stability.
 Messy code!

+- **[housing-optimization](https://github.com/ChoateProgrammingUnion/housing-optimization)** Researching dorm housing allocation systems and optimization techniques with Markov Chain Monte Carlo and constraint optimizer techniques with the goal of replacing the current lottery-based housing allocation system at Choate Rosemary Hall.

 - **[Choate Zoom Coordinator](https://github.com/ChoateProgrammingUnion/zoom-coordinator):** A unified location for discovering Zoom links for attending classes on Zoom.
 [Was in production](http://web.archive.org/web/20200919175321/https://zoom.choate.edu/) to ~ 1000 people at Choate Rosemary Hall.